 - OTAT does not send an acknowledgement email or letter following OTAT’s receipt of the request.
 However, OTAT will send the decision to grant or deny the meeting request, along with the meeting date, if granted, or reasons for denial.
 OTAT’s goal is to communicate the decision by Day 21.
 INTERACT meetings are typically scheduled as teleconferences.

-- Although SOPP 8214: INTERACT Meetings with Sponsors for Drugs and Biological Products states that INTERACT meetings will be held within 90 calendar days of receipt of the meeting request subject to the availability of CBER resources, currently, due to workload, INTERACT meetings are typically scheduled at least 4 months out from receipt of the request.
+- Although SOPP 8101.1: Regulatory Meetings with Sponsors and Applicants for Drugs and Biological Products states that INTERACT meetings will be held within 75 calendar days of receipt of the meeting request, currently, due to workload, INTERACT meetings may be delayed in scheduling.

 - OTAT will try to inform the sponsor in advance if any specific review discipline will not be able to participate (e.g., if the clinical review team is not available due to workload / other priorities).

 The meeting package should be submitted with the meeting request.
-OTAT will evaluate the meeting request and package for completeness and appropriateness for an INTERACT meeting based upon the meeting criteria described in SOPP 8214: INTERACT Meetings with Sponsors for Drugs and Biological Products.
+OTAT will evaluate the meeting request and package for completeness and appropriateness for an INTERACT meeting based upon the meeting criteria described in SOPP 8101.1: Regulatory Meetings with Sponsors and Applicants for Drugs and Biological Products.

 Below are best practices for Chemistry, Manufacturing, and Controls (CMC), pharmacology/toxicology (P/T), and clinical content of an INTERACT meeting package.